tahirawan077/Tasks-Backend/README.md

 ## Usage

 Run the application locally using npm run dev.
-Access the API at http://localhost:PORT, where PORT is the port number specified in your environment file.
+Access the API at http://localhost:5000

 ## API Endpoints